-The Health, Safety, Security, Environment and Compliance oversight committee (HSSEC oversight committee) is mandated by the Audit Committee to identify environmental and corporate responsibility risks, and to ensure they are addressed through efficient programs and initiatives implemented within the various business units.
-The HSSEC oversight committee is co-chaired by the Executive Vice President, Corporate Services and the Chief Operating Officer, and its members include a significant number of Bell's most senior leaders.
+Health, Safety, Security, Environment and Compliance Oversight Committee (HSSEC Committee)

+The HSSEC Committee is mandated by the Audit Committee to identify environmental and corporate responsibility risks, and to ensure they are addressed through efficient programs and initiatives implemented within the various business units.
+The HSSEC Committee is cochaired by the Chief Human Resources Officer & Executive Vice President, Corporate Services and the Chief Legal Officer & Corporate Secretary, and its members include a significant number of Bell's most senior leaders.

 This cross-functional committee seeks to ensure that relevant risks are adequately recognised and mitigation activities are well-integrated and aligned across the organisation and are supported with sufficient resources.
-The HSSEC oversight committee also looks to maximise business opportunities and to ensure that these opportunities are integrated and aligned across all parts of our business.
+The HSSEC Committee also looks to maximise business opportunities and to ensure that these opportunities are integrated and aligned across all parts of our business.